Content Search Flow#

 |

-Before uploading, you can add tags to organize your content:
+Before uploading files, you can add tags to organize your content:

 Select one or more files using the checkboxes in the file table